Welcome to our best ever California Road Trip itinerary!

 You can read more about what we got up to at Grand Canyon here.

 I hope you found our California road trip itinerary useful.
-If you’ve got any questions or suggestions about the sort of things you’d recommend doing in California, then let me know in the comments.
+If you’ve got any questions or suggestions about the sort of things you’d recommend doing in California with kids, then let me know in the comments.